dwcares/RealTimeWeb-HOL/README.md

 ## Create your project folder

-1. Open the ‘Node.js command prompt’ from the task bar or by searching for it in Start.
+1. Open the **Node.js command prompt** from the task bar or by searching for it in Start.
-2. Make a new folder named ‘chess’ that will contain our source code and navigate to it
+2. Make a new folder named **chess** that will contain our source code and navigate to it

  ````
   > mkdir chess